ranwez-search/SeqTUI/readme_dev.txt

 SeqTUI - Developer Reference Document
 ================================================================================

-Last updated: November 2025
+Last updated: December 2025

-This document provides context for continuing development on SeqTUI, a terminal- based sequence alignment viewer (FASTA, PHYLIP, NEXUS) written in Rust.
+This document provides context for continuing development on SeqTUI, a terminal- based sequence viewer and toolkit (FASTA, PHYLIP, NEXUS) written in Rust.
 It captures key design decisions, architecture choices, and lessons learned.

 ================================================================================
 PROJECT GOAL
 ================================================================================

-SeqTUI aims to be a fast, memory-efficient terminal viewer for large sequence alignments (FASTA, PHYLIP, NEXUS), inspired by Seaview but for the terminal.
+SeqTUI aims to be a fast, memory-efficient terminal viewer AND command-line toolkit for sequences (aligned or not).
 Key goals:

 1. Handle very large files (500MB+, millions of nucleotides per sequence)
 2. Vim-style navigation for bioinformaticians comfortable with CLI
 3. Support NT→AA translation with all 33 NCBI genetic codes
 4. Color-coded display matching Seaview conventions
 5. Minimal dependencies, easy deployment on HPC clusters
+6. CLI mode for batch processing (convert, translate, concatenate)
+7. Supermatrix building for phylogenetics (multi-gene concatenation)

 ================================================================================
 ARCHITECTURE